scottcrowley/lego/README.md

 ```

 #### Update Set Image Url
-This command will update the urls associated with every Set found in the `sets` table of the database.
+This command will add the urls associated with every Set found in the `sets` table of the database.
 It does it by retrieving a list of all sets through the Rebrickable API and using that data along with what is in the `sets` table to add the urls.
 It is almost more adventageous to just run the `lego:import-sets` command, which does the same thing as this command but updates the `sets` table as well.
 Whenever there are any changes to the `sets` table, this command should be run.
 It is important to note that the `set_image_urls` table, in the database, is emptied when executing this command.
 ```zsh
 php artisan lego:set-image-url
 ```

 #### Update The Theme Hierarchy
-This command will update the Theme hierarchy for every Theme in the themes table of the database.
+This command will update the Theme hierarchy for every Theme in the `themes` table of the database.
 The Theme heirarchy is used to get a visual representation of all the parent themes related to a given theme.
 It is important to note that the `theme_labels` table, in the database, is emptied when executing this command.
 ```zsh
 php artisan lego:theme-hierarchy
 ```